tobybear/Powershell-Tools-and-Toys/Command and Control/README.md

 Using a Telegram Bot's Chat to Act as a Command and Control Platform.

-Telegram Bots are able to both receive AND send messages. so can you use it as a C2? ....Enter my proof of concept :)
+Telegram Bots are able to both receive AND send messages. so can you use it as a C2? ....Enter a proof of concept :)

 **INFORMATION**